Burns, Trauma & Critical Care Research Centre

 More lives could be saved, however, if this research can continue and develop.

-In order foster the continuation of the advancements in care of burns and critically-ill patients that have already been developed, BTCCRC requires funding.
+In order to foster the continuation of the advancements in the care of burns and critically-ill patients that have already been developed, BTCCRC requires funding.

 This funding is not currently available through government bodies.
-To raise the funding needed, we rely on corporate sponsorship, donations, community initiatives and fundraising events such as the HeARTfelt Dinner.
+To raise the funding needed, we rely on corporate sponsorship, donations, community initiatives.